AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 Data ingestion involves the collection and materializing of records in batches into Adobe Experience Platform.
 A "batch" is a data ingestion concept where a collection of records contained in a file, or streamed directly from the source, are materialized as a unit on the data lake.
 A batch refers to a collection of records that are processed as a unit.

-When ingesting data into Platform, you must verify and validate the records within a batch that have been successfully ingested and be aware of the potential issues that can arise during the ingestion process.
+When ingesting data into Platform, you must verify and validate the records within a batch that have been successfully ingested.
+Additionally, you must be aware of the potential issues that can arise during the ingestion process.
 Error codes inform you of these issues when you investigate a dataset.
 Ingestion issues can include rows being skipped, stored separately, or data type values being inaccurately converted to NUll.
 This guide highlights the importance of monitoring and addressing these potential process errors and how to address them.

 ## Investigate any failed batch dataset ingestions {#investigate-failed-ingestions}